M4FC: a Multimodal, Multilingual, Multicultural, Multitask Real-World Fact-Checking Dataset: Experiments

 \subsection{Evaluation metrics}

-For visual claim extraction and claimant intent prediction, we assess the generated texts using Rouge-L \citep{lin-2004-rouge}, METEOR \citep{banerjee-lavie-2005-meteor}, and BERTScore \citep{bert-score}.
-For fake detection, location verification, and verdict prediction, we report the macro F1-score (F1).
-For image contextualization, following \citet{tonglet-etal-2025-cove}, we adopt METEOR for source, motivation, things, and event, F1 for people, $\Delta$ for date, and $CO\Delta$ for location. $\Delta$ and $CO\Delta$ measure the inverse proportional distance from the ground-truth in years and in thousand kilometers, respectively.
+For visual claim extraction and claimant intent prediction, we use Rouge-L \citep{lin-2004-rouge}, METEOR \citep{banerjee-lavie-2005-meteor}, BERTScore \citep{bert-score}, and G-Eval~\cite{liu-etal-2023-g} using GPT4o as the judge.
+Appendix \ref{sec:g-eval} provides the G-Eval prompts.
+For fake image detection, location verification, and verdict prediction, we report the macro F1-score (F1).
+For image contextualization, following \citet{tonglet-etal-2025-cove}, we adopt METEOR for source, motivation, things, and event, F1 for people, $\Delta$ for date, and $CO\Delta$ for location. $\Delta$ and $CO\Delta$ report the inverse proportional distance from the ground-truth in years and in thousand kilometers, respectively.
+For verdict prediction with intermediate tasks, we report the accuracy (Acc), precision (Pre), recall (Rec), and F1.